amsa/fallacy-hunter/README.md

 # Fallacy Hunter

-Although, it's not a trivial task to do but we are trying to detect logical fallacies in text!
+Although it's not a trivial task to do, but we are trying to detect logical fallacies in text!
+Any natural English text!
 This is just the beginning...

 ## Packages